mjcampagna/backlight-prosemirror-editor/README.md

 ### Basic Usage

-The editor requires explicit initialization on `<textarea class="prosemirror-enabled">` elements with a toggle button for switching modes.
+The editor requires explicit initialization on `<textarea class="prosemirror-enabled">` elements.
+A toggle button for switching modes will be auto-created if one doesn't exist.

 ```html
 <head>